davidmoreau/VBM/README.md

 - thickness_BF01_flatmap.png: same as above, but flatmap
 - volume_BF01.png: inflated brain map showing Bayes Factors 01 from the gray matter volume analysis (contrasts all groups with one another)
 - volume_BF01_flatmap.png: same as above, but flatmap
+- behavioral_measures.png: Violin and box plots for all behavioral measures, broken down by group.

 Link to NeuroVault: https://neurovault.org/collections/4145/